Malicious or Wanton Destruction of Property

 Malicious destruction of property is a serious crime that carries the possibility of a state prison sentence upon conviction.Elements of Malicious Destruction of Property

 In order to convict a defendant of malicious destruction of property, the Commonwealth must prove beyond a reasonable doubt that:

-- The defendant damaged or destroyed the personal property, dwelling house, or building of another person;
+- The defendant destroyed or damaged the personal property, building, or dwelling house of another person;

 - The defendant did so willfully; and